appsmithorg/appsmith/contributions/docs/TestAutomation.md

    - Creation of a new test app everytime.
 We can pass an app id to the test so that it can reuse it and avoid creating a new app everytime.
    - Skip login if the user is already logged in from previous test run session.
    - Skip multiple visit to the workspace page if a test uses DSL for loading fixtures.
 If a test uses DSL, a visit to the workspace is mandatory.
 Thus avoiding multiple visits to the workspace page saves time during test run.
-   - To enable rapid mode for your test, you can add following configuration to your `cypress.env.json` file created above,
+   - To enable rapid mode for your test, you can add following configuration to your `cypress.config.ts` file created above,
 ```
       "RAPID_MODE": {
         "enabled" : true, // Set it to true to enable rapid mode, otherwise set it to false